Comic Hasan Minhaj On Roasting Trump And Growing Up A 'Third Culture Kid'

 (LAUGHTER)

 BIANCULLI: This is FRESH AIR.
-Let's get back to Terry's interview with "Daily Show" correspondent Hasan Minhaj.
-He spoke with her in April, shortly after hosting this year's White House Correspondents' Dinner.
-His Netflix comedy special "Homecoming King" is about growing up the son of Muslim immigrants from India.
+I'm David Bianculli in for Terry Gross back with more of Terry's 2017 interview with Hasan Minhaj.
+The former "Daily Show" correspondent, who hosted last year's White House Correspondents' dinner, just premiered a new TV series on Netflix called "Patriot Act With Hasan Minhaj."
+New episodes appear Sundays.
+Terry spoke with him last year about his comedy special called "Homecoming King."
+It was a comic autobiographical monologue about growing up in California the son of immigrants from India.

 (SOUNDBITE OF ARCHIVED BROADCAST)